Skip to main content

 Install the agent

-Snow Inventory Agent for Linux can be installed either by using a prepared RPM or DEB installation package, or manually by using copies of the binary files.
+Snow Inventory Agent for Linux can be installed either by using a prepared RPM or Debian installation package, or by using copies of the binary files.

 As a Snow Atlas user, you can create your own installation packages by using Package Builder.